 #6.
 Multiple Memory Cards So You Don’t Have To Worry About Running Out Of Space

 Ireland is such a stunning country!
-From the rugged coastline to castles and green pastures, there will always be something to take a photo of!
+From the rugged coastline to castles and green pastures to ancient cities, there will always be something to take a photo of!
 If you have a camera on your Ireland packing list, you need to add additional memory cards on your list of what to pack for Ireland as well.
 Unless you are packing a computer for Ireland, you will not be able to upload photos and clear your existing memory card.

 Purchasing additional memory cards cost under $20 and take up no space in your luggage when packing for Ireland.
-Having a backup can have the potential to save you a lot of heartache if something goes awry!
+Having a backup can have the potential to save you a lot of heartaches if something goes awry!
 There is nothing worse than coming across that perfect moment and then finding out you don’t have enough space to capture it on your camera!
+We have been here before and it is really disappointing to be out and about and unable to capture beautiful photos and memories of your travels simply because you forgot to delete photos and space.
+We have this item on your Ireland packing list because we have been here and we don’t want you to experience this too!

 #7.
 Don’t Forget To Bring Earplugs When Considering What To Pack For Ireland

-Traveling to Ireland isn’t particularly a noisy affair, but if you are staying in Dublin, you may encounter some noise from your nearby neighbors.
-That being said, if you plan to travel around Ireland by staying in hostels or shared Airbnbs, you should totally add earplugs to your Ireland packing list.
+In addition, if you plan to travel around Ireland by staying in hostels or shared Airbnbs, you should totally add earplugs to your Ireland packing list.
 Sleeping in a hotel or unfamiliar space may cause you to stay awake and have a hard time sleeping.
 Adding earplugs to your list of what to pack for Ireland will help you focus on quiet and get some much-needed shuteye.
-Bonus: You can use your earplugs if you are hoping to sleep on the plane on your way to/from Ireland.
+Bonus: You can use your earplugs if you are hoping to sleep on the plane on your way to/from Ireland as well.

 #8.
 Packing A Windproof Jacket Will Save You In Ireland